pmeeny/CI-MS3-FootballMemories/README.md

 The primary goal of the website from the site owners perspective is as follows:
 - To create/edit/delete tournaments so users can add a memory to a tournament(name and image)
+- To allow users add their football memories(name, image, tournament, description, date, stadium)
-- To allow users add/modify/delete their football memories(name, image, tournament, description, date, stadium)
+- To allow users modify their football memories(name, image, tournament, description, date, stadium)
+- To allow users delete their football memories
 - To allow users view their memories and other users memories
 - To allow users comment on a memory
 - To allow users rate a memory with a score from 1-5
-- To delete a memory if required
 - To view statistics on the usage of the site

 The primary goal of the website from a site users perspective is as follows:
+- To allow users add their football memories(name, image, tournament, description, date, stadium)
-- To add/modify/delete their football memories(name, image, tournament, description, date, stadium)
+- To allow users modify their football memories(name, image, tournament, description, date, stadium)
+- To allow users delete their football memories
 - To view their memories and other users memories
-- To comment on a memory
+- To comment on a memory and view comments
-- To rate a memory with a score from 1-5
+- To rate a memory with a score from 1-5 and view ratings of a memory

 ## Structure
 ### Database